koin4dapp/koin4kontrak/README.md

 ```

 <h3>Conclusion</h3>
 So far, we can make conclusion that our 3SDRNG and process in our DApp are secure and ensure fairness to all members.
 If there are possible to attack our DApp, but they are hard to do in the smart contract.
-Attacker must initial packed_trx similar to in memory packed_trx and must make sure that they run on the same block.
+Attacker must initial packed_trx similar to current running transaction in memory packed_trx and must make sure that they run on the same block.